muhammad-hunter/cyoa/situations/infected.md

 # Infected
-So now that you got infected from Covid-19.
-Choose one option.
+Seriously?!
+That was so disgraceful.
+So now that you are infected with COVID-19, what's next?

 [Travel around the world](InfectMorePeople.md)